Frequently asked questions about BIR webinars

 - Your certificate can be found under “My past events and webinars”

-How can I watch a webinar on demand?
+How can I watch a webinar or virtual event on demand?

 All previous on demand webinars are listed in the Online Learning Library.
-You must be a BIR member or have been registered for the live webinar to access these webinars, with the exception of sponsored webinars, which are freely accessible to all.
+You must be a BIR member or have been registered for the live webinar or virtual event to access these webinars, with the exception of sponsored webinars, which are freely accessible to all.

-How do I claim CPD points for on demand webinars and submit my self-reflection form?
+How do I claim CPD points for on demand webinars and virtual events and submit my self-reflection form?

 Can I live stream a webinar to my local professional group?